 Eplerenone may be taken with or without food.

 To be sure this medication is helping your condition and is not causing harmful effects, your blood pressure will need to be checked on a regular basis.
 Your potassium levels will also need to be checked with frequent blood tests.
-Do not miss any scheduled appointments.
+Visit your doctor regularly.

 Additional Inspra Information